 Many people think going to the salon or barber is a waste of money.

 They’d rather keep the cash and do the job themselves, or have a friend or relative do it for them.

-Think of mothers who put a bowl on their sons’ heads, cutting around it leaving their boys looking like mushroom-heads.
+Think of mothers who put a bowl on their kids’ heads, cutting around it leaving them looking like mushroom heads.

 Sure, the Flowbee was crazy popular for really cheap people to give themselves haircuts back in the day.

 But seriously, what do you do when it goes wrong?